Honey soy salmon is a tasty, fast recipe that balances sweetness with sharp vinegar & soy sauce, it gets a zingy vibe from Szechuan pepper.

 Quick does not necessarily mean compromise either!

-One of my favourite ingredients that appears in obvious dishes like Szechuan beef and Szechuan chicken but less expected dishes too, like my Chinese pork belly.
+One of my favourite ingredients that appears in obvious dishes like Szechuan beef and Szechuan chicken, but also in less expected dishes, like my Chinese pork belly.

 Frequently Asked Questions